New World Treasures

 Diameter: 1.3-1.4 inches

-Grade 3, well centered full cross with both lions and castles clearly visible, as nice as many grade 1's.
-Nearly full shield with corrosion but also with a hint of the assayer mark Q (although not listed on the certificate).
-Mounted in a 14k gold bezel with a fixed bale.
-Coin with bezel is about the size of a half dollar.
-Supplied with the original photo type Certificate of Authenticity and a booklet "Shipwrecks and Their Coins: Volume 1 - 1622 Spanish Treasure Fleet" that provides details about the fleet and its coins.
+Grade 3, well centered full cross with the lions and castles lightly visible through typical grade 3 corrosion.
+Nearly full shield with corrosion similar to that of the cross side.
+Uncommon Mexico mint issue.
+Mounted in a 14k gold bezel with a fixed bale, and with bezel, is about the size of a half dollar.
+Supplied with the original photo type Certificate of Authenticity.

 TOP OF PAGE